 Executive Vice President and Chief Financial Officer, Disney/ABC Television GroupPhotography

-From 2008-2012, Seymour held the position of executive vice president of Strategy and Research for Disney Media Networks.
+From 2008-2012, Mr. Seymour held the position of Executive Vice President of Strategy and Research for Disney Media Networks.

-Since joining DATG as a senior vice president in 2005, Seymour has been instrumental in shaping its overall strategy and the strategic direction of its individual businesses.
+Since joining DATG as a Senior Vice President in 2005, Mr. Seymour has been instrumental in shaping its overall strategy and the strategic direction of its individual businesses.
 He helped develop the strategy for converting Toon Disney and Jetix channels worldwide into Disney XD, launching Disney Junior, and expanding Disney Channel into multiple international markets.
 He led initiatives to streamline ABC's workforce and digitize ABCNews, including guiding discussions that led to ABCNews' relationship with Yahoo and its 24-hour cable network joint venture with Univision.
 He has played a key role in planning the deployment of ABC, ABC Family and Disney content on digital platforms, including the recent launch of the Watch Disney apps in conjunction with Comcast.

-Additionally, Seymour oversaw DATG's partnership with ESPN to launch the industry-leading Disney Media and Advertising Lab in Austin, which has completed well over 100 primary research studies using advanced technologies like facial coding, eye-gaze tracking, and biometric monitoring.
+Additionally, he oversaw DATG's partnership with ESPN to launch the industry-leading Disney Media and Advertising Lab in Austin, which has completed well over 100 primary research studies using advanced technologies like facial coding, eye-gaze tracking, and biometric monitoring.
 His media planning team oversees the allocation of DATG's on-air promotion as well as placing paid media and measuring marketing effectiveness across all platforms.
-His franchise management team is responsible for developing merchandising and licensing strategies for key properties originating with Disney/ABC Television Group such as "Phineas & Ferb," "Jake and the Neverland Pirates," ABC Family's "Jane by Design," or ABC's "Castle," "The Chew" and "Once Upon a Time."
+His research and customer relationship management team study audience viewing, behavior and sentiment to support programming, scheduling, marketing and advertising decisions across the businesses.

-Seymour served on the board of Disney's public subsidiary Jetix Europe, N.V. until it was fully acquired by Disney, and he currently serves on the board of the AETN partnership, which manages the A&E, History, Bio and Lifetime networks.
+Mr. Seymour served on the board of Disney's public subsidiary Jetix Europe, N.V. until it was fully acquired by Disney, and he currently serves on the board of the AETN partnership, which manages the A&E, History, Bio and Lifetime networks.
 He is also Disney's board member in the Coalition for Innovative Media Measurement, a research partnership founded by 14 television content providers, agencies and advertisers.
 He also serves on the board and chairs the audit committee of the Entertainment Industry Foundation, a leading charitable organization of the entertainment industry, which operates initiatives like Stand Up to Cancer, the EIF Revlon Run/Walk for Women, iParticipate and Hunger Is.

 Ben Sherwood was named president of ABC News in December 2010.
 He is responsible for all aspects of ABC News' broadcasts, including "World News with Diane Sawyer," "Nightline," "Good Morning America," "20/20" and "This Week with George Stephanopoulos."
 In addition, Mr. Sherwood oversees ABC News Radio, ABCNEWS.com, satellite service NewsOne and ABC News NOW.
 ABC News reaches a combined audience of well over 270 million people a month on television, on radio and online.*

-In October 2011, ABC News launched a ground-breaking partnership with Yahoo! to create the No. 1 news and information network online, reaching nearly 100 million people and serving up to half a billion videos a month.
-This year ABC News and Univision will launch a new network to serve and empower U.S. Hispanics, the youngest and fastest growing demographic in America, and provide culturally relevant programming for Latinos in English.
+In October 2011, ABC News launched a ground-breaking partnership with Yahoo! to create the #1 news and information network online, reaching nearly 100 million people and serving up to half a billion videos a month.

 Mr. Sherwood began to explore a career in journalism with student internships at KCET public television in Los Angeles, The Los Angeles Times Washington Bureau and the "CBS Evening News."
 In 1984-1985, during a year off from college, he worked for The News and Observer in Raleigh, North Carolina; The Los Angeles Times Paris bureau; and the United Nations Border Relief Operation in Aranyaprathet, Thailand.